shinji-yoshida/UniPromise/README.md

 Differences and Extensions
 ---
 - When onFulfilled or onRejected callback of Then() throws a exception, it is thrown normally instead of rejecting returned promise.
 If you want to reject returned promise on exception thrown, use ThenTryCatch() instead.
+- Promise of UniPromise implements IDisposable, and may transition to additional state Disposed from Pending state.
+You can use this feature for cancelling async operation.
+For example, you can avoid NullPointerException caused by accessing a field of the component which is destroyed before the promise resolved, by disposing the promise in the component's OnDestroy().